workhappy27/C_Programming/C/Readme.md

 *int* integers
 *long* long integer
 *double* double-precision floating point
+*size_t* an unsigned integer type and an implementation‑defined unsigned integer type
+         designed to hold the size of any object in memory

 local variable are called automatic variables.
 Variables external to functions are called external variables declared with *extern keyword* .